JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 # List.nth [1;2;3] 2;;
 - : int option = Some 3
 ```
-* This library uses the `option` type instead of raising an exception like we did
+* This library uses the `option` type instead of raising an exception
 * `List.nth_exn` raises an exception like ours does.
 Both versions are useful.
    - (Note this function is also `Core.List.nth_exn` but we always `open Core;;` to make `Core` module functions implicitly available)
 * On Assignment 1 you **cannot** use `List.` libraries, you first need to practice using `let rec`
    - On Assignment 2 you will start using the `List.` libraries.

-### An Example of a function taking and returning a list
+### An Example of a function both taking and returning a list

 * Goal: write a function to zero out all the negative elements in a list of integers
 * C solution: `for`-loop over it and **mutate** all negatives to 0